aibrahimsalem/leasing-contract-dockerized/README.md

 ## Database Initialization
 #### database initialization happens using spring data jpa, and it creates the schema bases on the classes annotated with `@Entity`

-#### for the first time before you run the application make sure that this two properties are set as follows in docker-compose.yml and in application.properties as well in case you are going to run it locally:
+#### for the first time before you run the application make sure that these two properties are set as follows in docker-compose.yml and in application.properties as well in case you are going to run it locally:

 `"spring.sql.init.mode": "always"`